EBI-Metagenomics/biosiftr/README.md

 ```

 Running the pipeline using bwamem2 is optional.
 If you want to run the pipeline with this option set the `--download_bwa true`.
 Consider that this database will occupy >15G of storage in your system.

+In addition, instructions to generate the databases from custom catalogues can be found in the [shallowmapping paper's repository](https://github.com/EBI-Metagenomics/shallow_shotgun_paper/tree/main?tab=readme-ov-file#31-processing-custom-genome-catalogues).

 ### Usage